zlatinb/muwire/README.md

 ./gradlew clean assemble
 ```

-If you want to run the unit tests, type
+If you want to run the unit tests, some of which will fail, type
 ```
 ./gradlew clean build
 ```

-Some of the UI tests will fail because they haven't been written yet :-/

 If you want to build binary bundles for Windows and Mac that do not depend on Java or I2P, see the https://github.com/zlatinb/muwire-pkg project

 ### Running

 After you build the application, look inside `gui/build/distributions`.
-Untar/unzip one of the `shadow` files and then run the jar contained inside by typing `java -jar MuWire-x.y.z.jar` in a terminal or command prompt.
+Untar/unzip one of the `shadow` files and then run the jar contained inside by typing `java -jar gui-x.y.z.jar` in a terminal or command prompt.

 If you have an I2P router running on the same machine that is all you need to do.
 If you use a custom I2CP host and port, create a file `i2p.properties` and put `i2cp.tcp.host=<host>` and `i2cp.tcp.port=<port>` in there.
 On Windows that file should go into `%HOME%\AppData\Roaming\MuWire`, on Mac into `$HOME/Library/Application Support/MuWire` and on Linux `$HOME/.MuWire`